 A professional runner would never enter a marathon in shoes that didn’t fit just right.
 Nor would a football player line up, block and tackle in a helmet that leads to soreness and discomfort.
-Like any other athlete, horses need equipment that is not only functional for the task that they are performing but pleasant to work in.
+Like any other athlete, horses need equipment that is not only functional for the task they are performing, but that's pleasant to work in.

 Finding the right western saddle is as much about fitting the horse as it is about fitting the job that the horse will perform.
 A solid understanding of saddle fitting principles ensures the safety and success of both horse and rider.